jengjeng/service-ethereum-erc20/README.md

 Event key: `approval`

 The approval event of the ERC20.
-This event happens when a approval occurred.
+This event happens when an approval occurs.

 | Name | Key | Type | Description |
 | --- | --- | --- | --- |